The Christian Sword – The Guard

 About the Writer:

 Trent Cotton has spent a number of years in management and business consulting.
 After spending some time in the field, he joined the HR department, beginning in recruiting and eventually serving as the Department Head of HR for one of the major lines of business.
 With such a varied background, he works to bring all of these together to help churches and other Christian organizations incorporate some common business practices into their ministries to enable them to better serve the Kingdom.
-He currently works for SourcePointe, an HR Outsourcing Agency while continuing to own and operate Christian Management Consulting as a ministry.Technorati tags: , .
+In his free time, he also writes a lot on Church Development as a Church Consultant.

 Have new posts delivered right to your email, click here.